WhyDRS/Database/DWAC-instructions/Brokers_that_dont_DRS.md

+### Fidelity UK

+It’s important to note that while Interactive Brokers will generate a Letter of Instruction for you, **${name of broker}** will not accept it from your email.
+So you don't need to print it or sign it.

 ### HSBC HK

 Before you contact IBKR, you need to call **${name of broker}** to request the transfer, then go into a physical branch to submit some paperwork.